Toxins to avoid:

 1. Sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES): These closely related chemicals occur in everything from soaps to toothpaste, and are found in virtually all shampoos and foaming products.
 They cause skin irritation, serious eye damage, diarrhea, breathing difficulty – even death – in laboratory animals.
-The American College of Toxicology discovered these chemicals can cause malformation in the eyes of children, while other research shows SLS in particular can damage the immune system, potentially leaving the body open to damage, disorders and disease, including cancer.
+The American College of Toxicology discovered these chemicals can cause malformation in the eyes of children.
+While other research shows SLS in particular can damage the immune system.
+This can potentially leave the body open to damage, disorders and disease including cancer.
 Toxic residues can be left behind in the heart, brain and liver.

 3. Isopropyl alcohol: How many times have you noticed this chemical listed on the ingredients of lotions, fragrances, cosmetics and similar products?
 You might think because of its widespread use that isopropyl alcohol is safe.
 This petroleum-derived substance is the same chemical used in antifreeze and as a solvent in shellac.
 Both inhalation and ingestion are dangerous – leading to dizziness, depression, vomiting, nausea and coma.